 It is illegal to text while driving or to hold your phone and use it while driving.
 Hands-free devices are allowed.

 The alcohol limit in Italy is .05%.
-This isn’t much more than a glass or two of wine.
+This isn’t much vino!
 Plan appropriately and have a designated driver or bring the wine back to your hotel or agriturismo!

 Italian Driving Laws – Road Signs